Table of Contents

 - Bag of Apples $1.71

 - Garlic $1.65

 - Fresh Cut Flowers $3.00

-Tips: Shop at the local market but be mindful not to buy too much.
+Tips: In Oaxaca Mexico, shop at the local market but be mindful not to buy too much.
 We never had to refill our pantry items and toiletries and we could always get something when we pass by the market.
 There were a couple of times that we had to throw some of the food away.
 A $30-bag of produce and groceries will last up to 2 weeks.

 Actual Expense: $630

 Plan: Taste traditional Oaxacan cuisine (vegan/vegetarian options).
 Eat out up to 3 times a week.